ledlaux/pikoPD/docs/manual.md

 At this test stage only one slider is enabled in WEB UI which sends values to web1 object inside PD.

+After device connects to wifi open pikopd.local in the browser.

 For creating custom WEB UI use the library `/lib/pico-w-webserver`.
 Edit `index.shtml` and than run `makefsdata.py`.
 After that put generated `htmldata.c` inside `/src/web` and rebuild.